 Summer is the perfect time to discard your incandescent bulbs and replace them with fluorescent or LED lights.
 About 90 percent of the energy generated by incandescent bulbs is heat energy, so by making the switch, you’ll keep your home cooler while saving energy.
 Not a bad deal!

 While keeping your house cool, also consider ways to stay cool while you are indoors.
 This includes wearing light, breathable fabrics; replacing your silk or flannel sheets with the cooler cotton variety; staying hydrated by drinking lots of water; taking a cool shower before bedtime; and putting your hot water bottle in the freezer so you can use it to chill your toes at night, keeping your entire body cooler.
+You can also pop a sweater in the freezer for an instant hit of cool, or freeze a towel to wake with you to bed.

 Flicking the ON switch for your air-conditioner is tempting, but expensive.
 Try these tips and see if you enjoy saving money and energy while you stay cool.